CQCL/lambeq-docs/docs/glossary.rst

     pregroup grammar
         A grammar formalism developed by Joachim Lambek in 1999 :cite:p:`lambek_1999` based on the notion of a *pregroup*.
 Pregroup grammars are closely related to categorial grammars (such as :term:`CCG <Combinatory Categorial Grammar (CCG)>`).
 In category-theoretic terms, a pregroup grammar forms a :term:`rigid category`, sometimes also referred to as a non-symmetric :term:`compact closed category`.

+    pregroup tree
+        A compact tree-like representation of a :term:`pregroup <pregroup grammar>` diagram.
+Each node in the tree represents a token in the sentence, the root of the tree is the head word in the sentence (i.e a word with free wires), and the branches of the tree represent :term:`cups <cups>` identifying input wires to the parent node.

     pytket
         A Python interface for the :term:`tket` compiler.